Sign In Try Free

 The book still needs to be written, reviewed, and shipped

-Gixo Books is more useful when the draft is not done yet.
+Gixo Folio is more useful when the draft is not done yet.
 It helps with planning, chapter generation, revision, export, and edition expansion from the same source manuscript.

 That makes it a stronger Atticus alternative for teams and professionals who need the manuscript workflow, not just the formatter.